-sciRED begins with the input cell by gene matrix and proceeds to: (1) Remove known confounding effects, factorize the residual matrix to identify additional factors not accounted for by confounding effects, and use rotations to maximize factor interpretability; (2) Automatically match factors with covariates of interest; (3) evaluate unexplained factors that may indicate hidden biological phenomena; (4) Determine the genes and biological processes represented by factors of interest (Fig. 1A).
-In the factor discovery phase, sciRED removes user-defined unwanted technical factors, such as library size and sample or protocol, as covariates within a Poisson generalized linear model (GLM)18.
+sciRED implements a four-step factor characterization approach for an input cell by gene matrix: (1) Remove known confounding effects, factorize the residual matrix to identify additional factors not accounted for by confounding effects, and use rotations to maximize factor interpretability; (2) Automatically match factors with covariates of interest; (3) evaluate unexplained factors that may indicate hidden biological phenomena: (4) Determine the genes and biological processes represented by factors of interest (Figure 1A).
+In the factor discovery phase, sciRED removes user-defined unwanted technical factors, such as library size and sample or protocol, as covariates within a Poisson generalized linear model (GLM)17.
 This regresses out the covariates and produces Pearson residuals.
-These residuals are then factored using Principal Component Analysis (PCA)5 with varimax rotation19 to enhance interpretability (Fig. 1B).
+These residuals are then factored using PCA with varimax rotation18 to enhance interpretability (Figure 1B).
 To identify factors that explain a specific covariate, sciRED attempts to find matching labels (e.g. cell types, covariates of interest) for each factor using an ensemble classifier (see methods).
-Each cell is represented as a vector of factor weights, which are classified to predict covariate labels (e.g. "female" or "male" factors in the covariate "biological sex") using four machine learning classifiers (logistic regression20, linear classifier/area under the curve (AUC)^{21,22}, decision tree23, and extreme gradient boosting (XGB)24).
-Each factor is a feature and feature selection across an ensemble of these classifiers generates factor-covariate-level association (FCA) scores, which are visualized as a heatmap.
+Each cell is represented as a vector of factor weights, which are classified to predict covariate labels (e.g. "female" or "male" factors in the covariate "biological sex") using four machine learning classifiers (logistic regression19, linear classifier/area under the curve (AUC)^{20,21}, decision tree22, and extreme gradient boosting (XGB)23).
+Each factor is a feature and feature selection across an ensemble of these classifiers generates factor-covariate-level association (FCA) scores, which are visualized as a heat map.
 To identify high-scoring factor-covariate pairs, we use three approaches.
 First, we use visual inspection of the FCA heatmap.
-Second, we compare the association scores of each factor to the background distribution of values in the FCA table to automatically highlight significant associations (see Methods, Fig. 1C).
+Second, we compare the association scores of each factor to the background distribution of values in the FCA table to automatically highlight significant associations (see Methods, Figure 1C).
 Third, we calculate a specificity measure to determine whether an explained factor captures the gene expression program related to a unique covariate or is associated with multiple covariate levels simultaneously.
 Interpretation is often easier when a factor matches only one covariate level.

-The third step of sciRED evaluates unexplained factors for potential interpretability using three types of metrics: separability, effect size, and homogeneity, which are presented as a factorinterpretability score (FIS) table (Figs. 1D, S1, see Methods).
-For unexplained factors that should be prioritized for follow-up exploration because they may contain a hidden signal, ideally, cells should be scored highly by the factor (measured by effect size), there should be two populations of cells, ones that score highly and ones that don't (bimodal distribution, measured by separability) and the potential new signal is expected to be strong in cells ranked highly by that factor, while other signals (e.g., known technical covariates) should be evenly distributed across this ranking (measured by homogeneity).
+The third step of sciRED evaluates unexplained factors for potential interpretability using three types of metrics: separability, effect size, and homogeneity which are presented as a factor-interpretability score (FIS) table (Figures 1D, S1, see Methods).
+For unexplained factors that should be prioritized for follow up exploration because they may contain a hidden signal, ideally cells should be scored highly by the factor (measured by effect size), there should be two populations of cells, ones that score highly and ones that don't (bimodal distribution measured by separability) and the potential new signal is expected to be strong in cells ranked highly by that factor and other signals (e.g. known technical covariates) should be evenly distributed across this ranking (measured by homogeneity).
 The fourth step evaluates the factor loadings (gene lists) for biological signals.
-This involves manually investigating top genes and enriched pathways associated with the factor (Fig. 1E).
+This involves manually investigating top genes and enriched pathways associated with the factor (Figure 1E).